Multilevel functional distributional models with application to continuous glucose monitoring in diabetes clinical trials: Results for the Juvenile Diabetes Research Foundation Continuous Glucose Monitoring Study Group

-The model was fitted with $L=11$ fixed effects, including an intercept and ten covariates: RT-CGM (a binary variable indicating whether an individual utilizes a CGM device for glucose control, taking a value of 1 if yes and 0 otherwise), sex (male/female), weight, age, pump, period of the year (with one reference category and four factor variables), and HbA1c.
-Each variable's effect, $\beta_l$, represents the association between the fixed predictor and the conditional mean predictor, assuming a linear association.
+We used $L=11$ fixed effects, including an intercept and ten covariates: RT-CGM (a binary variable indicating whether or not an the individual was randomized to the treatment group), sex (male/female), Weight, Age, Pump (yes/no), period of the year (with one reference category and four factor variables), and HbA1c.
+Each fixed-effect coefficient $\gamma_l$ represents the expected change in the conditional mean of glucose, $\mathbb{E}\bigl[G_{ij}\mid X_{ij},\,Z_{ij},\,b_{0i},\,b_{1i}\bigr]$, per one-unit increase in $X_{ijl}$, holding all other covariates and the random effects constant.

-Additionally, our model included random intercept and slope terms to account for individual and subject-visit variability in the prediction of conditional glucose mean values.
-These components play a crucial role in understanding the underlying biological variations factors at individual and visit level.
-However, our primary focus in this paper is to study the longitudinal statistical associations, between the clinical outcome, $G_{ij}$, and the fixed-effects, $X_{ijp}$.

-Table \ref{tab:variables_in_analysis} offers a concise summary of the scalar variables utilized in our analysis, along with their respective clinical significance.
-For comparison, we present the results of a traditional analysis based on mean glucose estimates derived from CGM in Table \ref{tab:univresultsmean}.
-The marginal R-squared values for most variables, with the exceptions of HbA1c (0.18) and Age (0.05), demonstrate relatively low explanatory power, leading to a total marginal R-squared value of 0.35 when considering all fixed effects.
-It is evident that these variables, on their own, only account for a moderate proportion of the overall variation in glucose responses.
-However, when considering the impact of random effects, the conditional R-squared increases significantly to 0.72.
-This notable increase in the conditional R-squared underscores the substantial contribution of random effects in explaining the variability in patient responses to the intervention.

-The variables with the largest absolute coefficients are HbA1c, Pump, and RT-CGM, indicating their significant association with mean glucose values.
-Age also plays a significant role, as evident from the normalized coefficients, statistical significance, and marginal R-squared.
-Generally, an increase in age corresponds to a reduction in mean glucose values, while higher HbA1c levels elevate mean glucose values.
-Additionally, the use of CGM values (RT-CGM) is associated with lower glucose values.
-On the other hand, gender and seasonal variables do not exhibit statistical significance, suggesting minimal impact, similar to the weight of an individual patient at least in the average glucose values of the CGM time series.